cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 like art, music, science, culture, and were usually more in-depth in their coverage.
 Examples include the *Encyclopedia of GIS*, the *Encyclopedia of Evolution*, *The Kentucky African American Encyclopedia*, *The Encyclopedia of Virtual Art Carving Toraja--Indonesia*, and so forth.
+[Studies show][messner2013]
-Although there are differences, [studies show][messner2013] that *Wikipedia* provides in-depth coverage like some special encyclopedias, thus helping to flatten the encyclopedia genre (general vs. special), too.
+that *Wikipedia* provides in-depth coverage like some special encyclopedias and short articles like some general encyclopedias, thus helping to flatten the encyclopedia genre (general vs. special), too.

 The flattening holds true for things like *Google*.
-The best print analogy for *Google* is that of an index, which was used to locate keywords that would *refer* to source material.
+The best print analogy for *Google* is that of an index, which was used to locate keywords that would *refer* users to source material.
 The main difference between these indexes and *Google* is that the indexes were produced to cover specific publications, like a newspaper, or specific areas, like the *Social Science Citation Index* or the *Science Citation Index*.
 Both of these are actual, documented, historical precursors to *Google* and to *Google Scholar*.